agerwitz/shield/README.md

   including the following keys:

   1. `key` - An opaque identifier that means something to the plugin for purposes of restore.
-     This will be logged in the database by shield.
+     This will be logged in the database by SIHELD.

   Other keys are allowed, but ignored, and all keys are reserved for future expansion.
-Keys starting with an underscore ('\_') will never be used by shield, and is free for your own use.
+Keys starting with an underscore ('\_') will never be used by SHIELD, and is free for your own use.

-- **retrieve** Stream a backup blob of arbitrary binary data to standard output, based on the endpoint configuration given in the `--endpoint` command line argument, and a key, as given by the `--key` command line argument.
+- **Retrieve** Stream a backup blob of arbitrary binary data to standard output, based on the endpoint configuration given in the `--endpoint` command line argument, and a key, as given by the `--key` command line argument.
 (This